jae686/srl-tutorials/01_hello_world/01_hello_world.md

 #include <srl.hpp>
 ```

-Is is also recomended (but not mandatory), for legibility issues, to use the apropriate namespaces.
+Is is also recommended (but not mandatory), for legibility issues, to use the appropriate namespaces.
 SRL provides many datatypes designed to help with saturn development.

 ```cpp